-Our Zai Lab strategic collaboration allows us to accelerate development of efgartigimod into new autoimmune indications with Zai Lab taking operational leadership of the Phase 2 proof-of-concept clinical trials.
+Pursuant to the Zai Lab Agreement, Zai Lab obtained the exclusive right to develop and commercialize efgartigimed in Greater China.
+Zai Lab will also contribute patients to our global Phase 3 clinical trials of efgartigimed.
+Our Zai Lab strategic collaboration allows us to accelerate development of efgartigimed into new autoimmune indications with Zai Lab taking operational leadership of the Phase 2 POC clinical trials.